kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 Found 2 errors in 1 file (checked 1 source file)
 ```

-### Use `from __future__ import annotations` or forward references when the type is not defined yet
+### Use `from __future__ import annotations` for forward declarations

-This is commonly encountered when using `@classmethod`.
-Because the type does not exist yet, when trying to use it in a
-type hint, Python complains at runtime.
+Sometimes you might want to use a type in a type hint which hasn't been defined yet.
+This is commonly encountered when using `@classmethod` and we see Python complain at runtime.

 ```python
 class TreeHouse: